 The Johnny Mercer Foundation

-As legendary American songwriter Johnny Mercer put it: “You’ve got to ac-cent-tchu-ate the positive.”
+As legendary singer-songwriter Johnny Mercer put it: "You've got to ac-cent-tchu-ate the positive."

-And that’s exactly what NJPAC and the Johnny Mercer Foundation are achieving together in a partnership that fosters the arts of composing and music-making in New Jersey middle schools.
-The pilot program was set in place for the 2012-2013 term at four schools in Newark, East Orange and Jersey City, engaging approximately 100 middle-school students.
+And that's exactly what NJPAC and the Johnny Mercer Foundation are achieving together in a partnership that fosters the arts of composing and music-making in New Jersey middle schools.
+The program is set in place for the 2015-2016 term at five schools in Newark, Union City, Orange, and Elizabeth, engaging approxiamately 125 middle-school students.
 These musical theater residencies allow NJPAC Teaching Artists to introduce students to the history of the American musical, lyric writing and the rehearsal and performance process.
 Each residency meets twice weekly for 20 sessions.
+The residencies will culminate with a final performance of an origial musical at NJPAC in June.

 All these exercises in creativity and self-expression conform to New Jersey Core Curriculum Content Standards and culminate in a rousing performance by the students at NJPAC.